Toaster: A Promising Dark Comedy That Ends Up Burnt and Bland

 A Wedding Gift That Sparks Chaos

 When they get invited to a wedding, he turns it into a major ordeal because he must buy a gift.
-He eventually spends nearly ₹5,000 on a toaster, and gives it away with a heavy heart.
+Pressured by wife, he eventually spends ₹5,000 to buy a toaster as a wedding gift, and gives it away with a heavy heart.
 But, when the wedding suddenly gets cancelled, he goes to absurd lengths to retrieve his “expensive” appliance.

-The chaos that follows in Toaster (Netflix movie) begins on a strong note.
-The film balances comedy and cringe in the beginning, creating a quirky dark comedy thriller vibe.
-However, after the first murder, the story quickly loses its steam.
+The chaos that follows in Toaster begins on a strong note.
+The film tries to balance comedy and cringe in the beginning, moving towards creating a quirky dark comedy thriller vibe.
+But, after the first murder, the story quickly loses its steam.

 Even cameos from Farah Khan, Abhishek Banerjee, and Seema Pahwa fail to add any real impact.
-Farha as a greedy orphanage manager, Abhishek is forver doped druggie and Seema as a grumbling, old women forever cursing her son.
-What are you trying to show, Mr Director Vivek Das Chaudhary.
+Farah as a greedy orphanage manager, Abhishek is forver-doped druggie and Seema as a grumbling, old women always cursing her son – are actually nauseating.
+What are you trying to show thorugh them, Mr Director Vivek Das Chaudhary?

 And, I wonder, why Archana Puran Singh took up this shitty role – of a sex-starved old woman, prying on young men – she simply fails to evoke even a small smile.
 Let alone laugh!